-These then, are the keys to the kingdom which Christ has given to his Church.
+These then are the keys to the kingdom which Christ has given to his Church.
 They've been given to us in view of Christ's death for our sin and his resurrection to life.
-The first key is the Holy Spirit who opens our minds to understand the truth of the Gospel and all the rest of the Scriptures.
-And the second key is the authority to forgive and, when necessary, to retain sin.
-May the risen Lord Jesus who has entrusted them to us give us also the grace, wisdom, and will to use them for the good of all people and the salvation of their souls.
+The first key is the Holy Spirit who opens our minds to understand the truth of the Gospel and the entire Scripture.
+The second key is the authority to forgive and, when necessary, to retain sin.
+May the risen Lord Jesus who has entrusted these keys to us give us also the grace, the wisdom, and the will to use them for the good of all people and the salvation of their souls.
 In Jesus' name.
 Amen.